obiwanjacobi/Zsharp/docs/interop/dotnet.md

 function variable [name] | local {Type} [name] | static method function self parameter | this parameter | static method

+## Enum

+.NET only supports integer base types for enums.
+That means that our `Str` and `F32` or `F64` examples do not translate directly into a .NET enum.
+Instead they will be generated as a static class with constant field values for these specific (base) types.

+---

 > For a Console application the Main function will be implemented by a compiler-generated `Main` function that calls the entry point of the program.

 ---